 Backlog is an operational measure representing future unearned revenue amounts believed to be firm that are to be earned under our existing agreements and are not included in deferred revenue on our balance sheets.
 Backlog includes new bookings but does not include announced orders for which definitive contracts have not been executed.
+In many cases, backlog is less than the sum total contract value of all our customer agreements.
 We believe backlog is a useful metric for investors, given its relevance to total orders, but there can be no assurances we will recognize revenue from bookings or backlog timely or ever.
-Total backlog was approximately \$108.9 million as of June 30, 2022 compared to approximately \$79.9 million as of June 30, 2021.
+Total backlog was approximately \$111.8 million as of September 30, 2022 compared to approximately \$83.4 million as of September 30, 2021.

-Gross Profit
+Gross Profit and Gross Margin

-The following tables present details of our gross profit for the three months ended June 30, 2022 and 2021:
+The following tables present details of our gross profit and gross margin for the three and six months ended September 30, 2022 and 2021: